 On 9 January 1799, British Prime Minister William Pitt the Younger introduced a desperate and widely abhorred measure to help cover the cost of his country’s wars with France.
+As part of his government’s fiscal policy, Pitt introduced a direct tax on his citizen’s wealth – Income Tax.

 By the last year of the 18th century Britain had been in a continuous state of war with France for over six years.
 With the French seemingly on the up after victories in Italy and Egypt, Britain had to cover much of the crippling cost of sustained warfare as her continental allies faltered.